What happens in the first session?

 Will you give me advice or tell me what to do?

 As a counsellor, my role is not to give you advice or to give you my opinion.
-As your counsellor, I will help you to explore your experiences and feelings and work with you to facilitate your own changes, based on your own conclusions.
+I will work with you to explore your experiences, thoughts and feelings enabling you make your own changes, based on your own conclusions.